4. Investigatory records

 North Jersey Media Group Inc. v.
 Township of Lyndhurst, et als., 229 N.J.
 541 (2017)-in conducting the common law balancing of the competing interests in disclosure and confidentiality, the Court looked at the level of detail contained in the materials requested.
 It held that the interest in the integrity of investigations, asserted by the Attorney General in that case, is the strongest when it comes to the disclosure of investigative reports, witness statements and other comparably detailed documents.
 The Court found that in those areas, the State’s interest in confidentiality outweighs that of the requestor.
 The Court held that with respect to the dash-cam videos, which do not contain narrative summaries, the interest in disclosure outweighs the generic safety concerns raised by the State.
 Thus, notwithstanding the fact that the Court determined that the dash-cam videos fall within OPRA’s criminal investigatory records exemption, the Court held that disclosure of the dash-cam videos was nonetheless required under the common law.

 The availability of investigatory records for public disclosure may depend on the phase of the investigation.
-New Mexico Attorney General’s Office, Inspection of Public Records Act Compliance Guide, 16, (8th ed.
+New Mexico Attorney General’s Office, Inspection of Public Records Act Compliance Guide, 12, (8th ed.
 2015).
 For instance, a person’s name will no longer be confidential once the investigation is closed and the person is charged with a crime.
 Id.
 “However, if the target of an investigation . . . is not charged, that person’s identity can remain confidential even after the investigation is closed.”
 Id.
-Generally, information obtained during active investigations is not publicly available if any information would “reveal confidential sources, information or individuals accused but not charged with a crime.”
-See NMSA 1978 § 14-2-1(A)(4).
-Because an investigation is closed does not necessarily mean that information from the investigation is available for inspection.
-If the material reveals “confidential sources, information or individuals accused but not charged with a crime,” it will remain confidential despite the investigation being closed.
-Id.
+Generally, information obtained during active investigations is not publicly available, even after the investigation is closed, if it would reveal confidential sources, methods or information, individuals accused but not charged with a crime, or victims of—or non-law enforcement witnesses to—certain alleged crimes.
+See NMSA 1978 § 14-2-1(D).

 Most records generated by investigators while investigating a law-enforcement matter—whether enforcing a law with criminal penalties, or civil or administrative sanctions—are not public records until the trial for which they were gathered is over.
 See much more detail in discussion above for the exemption for "confidential law enforcement investigatory records."